 Interest income on consumer loans receivables is recognized in Net revenue.
 Upon acquisition of the previously securitized loan portfolios (the "Acquisition Date"), we evaluated the existing consumer loans receivable held for investment to determine whether there was evidence of deterioration of credit quality and the probability that we would be able to collect all amounts due according to the loans' contractual terms.
 We also considered expected prepayments and estimated the amount and timing of undiscounted principal, interest and other cash flows.
 We determined the excess of the loan pool's scheduled contractual principal and interest payments over the undiscounted expected cash flows as of the Acquisition Date as an amount that is not accreted into interest income (the non-accretable difference).
 The cash flow expected to be collected in excess of the carrying value of the acquired loans was accreted into interest income over the remaining life of the loans (referred to as accretable yield).
-We adopted Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13") on March 29, 2020.
-Upon adoption, we determined that \$1.7 million of the existing purchase discount for such consumer loans was related to credit factors and was reclassified to the allowance for loan losses upon adoption.
-The remaining discount on the acquired consumer loans was determined to be related to non-credit factors and will continue to be accreted into interest income over the life of the loans (see Note 6).

 For loans originated and held for sale, loan origination fees and gains or losses on sales are recognized in Net revenue upon title transfer of the loans.
 We provide third-party servicing of mortgages and earn servicing fees each month based on the aggregate outstanding balances.
 Servicing fees are recognized in Net revenue when earned.

 Cash and Cash Equivalents.
 Highly liquid investments with insignificant interest rate risk and original maturities of three months or less, when purchased, are classified as cash equivalents.
 Our cash equivalents are primarily comprised of U.S. Treasury and other money market funds and other depository accounts, some of which are in excess of Federal Deposit Insurance Corporation insured limits.
+We have not experienced any losses on such excesses.